rancher/rke2-docs/docs/security/hardening_guide.md

 ### Ensure etcd is configured properly

 The CIS Benchmark requires that the etcd data directory be owned by the `etcd` user and group.
-This implicitly requires the etcd process to be ran as the host-level `etcd` user.
+This implicitly requires the etcd process run as the host-level `etcd` user.
 To achieve this, RKE2 takes several steps when started with a valid "cis-1.x" profile:

 1. Check that the `etcd` user and group exists on the host.
 If they don't, exit with an error.
 2. Create etcd's data directory with `etcd` as the user and group owner.
-3. Ensure the etcd process is ran as the `etcd` user and group by setting the etcd static pod's `SecurityContext` appropriately.
+3. Ensure the etcd process is run as the `etcd` user and group by setting the etcd static pod's `SecurityContext` appropriately.

 ### Setting up hosts